You’ve probably heard the term phantom pregnancy before. But do you know what it is and how it happens?

 Sophie explains the three different stages of a dog’s season and how these can affect the development of a phantom pregnancy:

-2. Oestrus.
-Ovulation occurs within this stage, when a female dog is considered ‘in season’.
+Ovulation occurs within this stage when a female dog is considered ‘in season’.
 She’ll be attractive to male dogs and may actively be looking for a mate when you’re out and about.
 At this stage, the vulva is still swollen but any bloody discharge will have stopped.
-After ovulation, oestrogen declines and progesterone starts to rise.
-Again, this stage usually lasts nine days but can have a range of three to 21 days.

-3. Metoestrus or dioestrus.
-This is the most important stage when it comes to a phantom pregnancy developing.
+This is the most important stage when it comes to developing phantom pregnancy.
 Here, progesterone levels fall and prolactin levels increase, with a peak at 40 to 60 days after ovulation.
-Prolactin will decline if there’s no viable pregnancy, but this is also the hormone responsible for the development of a phantom pregnancy.

-“It’s important to note that all female un-spayed dogs will suffer from a degree of phantom pregnancy as their prolactin levels rise” says Sophie.
+“It’s important to note that all female un-spayed dogs will suffer from a degree of phantom pregnancy as their prolactin levels rise,” says Sophie.

 When and how long a phantom pregnancy lasts depends on each dog’s cycle length and how long the prolactin remains in her system, but around three to four weeks is normal.
 Phantom pregnancies tend to develop within three to 14 weeks after oestrus.